 There are two other facts to keep in mind: Jefferson believed that trade and economic coercion could provide rational alternatives to war for the nation.
 And Jefferson was a very strong proponent of landed expansion across North America.
 He believed that such expansion would enable the United States to remain an agrarian republic, and he kept referring to the country as an “empire of liberty”; the more it grew, the more land it had, the more yeoman farmers it had, the greater its independence from Europe.

-Learn more: Thomas Jefferson’s Party
+Learn more about Thomas Jefferson’s Frustration

 Jefferson and Napoleon Vie for Louisiana